tu-team/2/doc/design-specification/how-to-specification.md

 1. OutputParameters - pbfuscate output data from script

 ## Mapping mechanism

-Array of actions is a solution.
-Solution maps to set of problems using [Training](training.md)
+Solution actioally is sequence (Narrative) of HowTo-s.
+Solution is mapped to set of problems via [Training](training.md)

 ## <a name="ExecutionState">Execution State</a>
 1. Success